 As someone who’s had (what feels like) thousands of nights like that, I recently decided enough is enough, I wanted to understand why I can’t sleep and how I could fix it with real (non-chemical) solutions.
 Here’s what I found out:

-I can’t sleep… because I missed the sleep train.
+Why can’t I sleep?
+I missed the sleep train.

 Your ability to fall asleep depends on your biological rhythms, among other things.
 A sleep cycle is exactly that- a biological rhythm.
 This cycle is turning all day and testing your propensity for sleep.
 But it’s really only at night, with a whole day’s worth of tiredness, that you start to feel it.